Tips for drilling metal

 When drilling metal, the surface is often slippery.
 There's a good chance your drill bit might slip off on your first try, leaving a big scratch and making you angrily throw away your drilling machine.
 In order to prevent this, first use a sharp object to make a dimple.
 Placing the drill inside the dimple greatly reduces the chances of it slipping off.
 You can use a center punch or – nice and simple – a steel nail.
 Perhaps the best way to get that drill into the exact spot where you want it to drill is using a pillar drill.
 This does of course require the material you want to drill to fit underneath it.

-Tip 4: cooling with cutting oil
+Tip 4: cool with cutting oil

 Cooling is very important, especially when drilling hard metals like stainless steel, since one property of stainless steel is that it gets harder when heated.
 Drilling metal gets both the drill bit and the material extremely hot (don't touch either right after drilling!).
 If you're not cooling, the material will harden and drilling will get tougher and tougher.
 By using special cutting oil, you'll be cooling both material and drill.
 Drilling will be more effective and faster and – not entirely unimportant – your drill bits will last a lot longer, because their cutting edges will stay nice and sharp.
 Cutting oil can be found both in liquid form and in a spray can.